Privileged Factors in the Thue-Morse Word - A Comparison of Privileged Words and Palindromes: The Privileged Complexity of the Thue-Morse Word

 \emph{(i)} Assume that $4 \mid |w|$.
-As in the previous proof, from the placement of the bar lines we see that $w$ can't begin with $\beta_3$ or $\beta_4$, and hence it must start with $\beta_1$ or $\beta_2$.
-Then $10w01$ is a factor if $t$ which matches over $X_\theta$.
-Again the unique placement of the bar lines implies that the converse is also true.
+As in the previous proof, from the placement of the bars we see that $w$ cannot begin with $\beta_3$ or $\beta_4$, and hence it must start with $\beta_1$ or $\beta_2$.
+Thus $10w01$ is $\theta$-invertible.
+Again the unique placement of the bars implies that the converse is also true.